Wigner rotation and Euler angle parametrization: II. PRELIMINARIES

-Consider an object resting in the new frame, since its two-dimensional velocity relative to the old frame equals the relative velocity between those two frames, transforming its (2+1)-dimensional velocity in the new frame back to that in the old reveals the information of the boost velocity.
+Assume the object at rest in the new frame.
+Since its two-dimensional velocity relative to the old frame equals the relative velocity $\vec{V}$ between those two frames, transforming its (2+1)-dimensional velocity in the new frame back to that in the old reveals the information of the boost velocity,